cloudyr/rmote/README.md

 5. On your local machine, open up your web browser to `localhost:4321`

     Now as you create compatible plots on your remote machine, your browser on your local machine will automatically update to show the results.
-For example, try runningn each of the following in succession:
+For example, try running each of the following in succession:

     ```r
     ?plot